 Now, the ambition is to take the topic further by calling for even greater recognition of the value that medical diagnostic technologies are delivering to governments and payers in the Asia Pacific.
 Beyond COVID-19, diagnostic technologies are used across the entire patient journey of multiple disease states, and provide the tools to prevent, detect, and monitor the required interventions.
-This new paper, a joint effort between the APACMed Digital Health and Government Affairs & Market Access committees, seeks to improve the value recognition of these solutions, in-line with the WHO's Essential Diagnostics List (ESL) and augmented more recently by the Lancet Commission's landmark report about transforming access to diagnostic technologies.
+This new paper, a joint effort between the APACMed Digital Health and Government Affairs & Market Access committees, seeks to improve the value recognition of these solutions, in-line with the WHO's Essential Diagnostics List (ESL)3 and augmented more recently by the Lancet Commission's landmark report about transforming access to diagnostic technologies8.
 The approach of this paper is educational in nature, providing realworld use cases as means to offer opportunities to co-create, across public and private sectors, the path ahead.
 In particular, the key recommended actions can be summarized as follows:

 - 1. Leverage COVID-19 momentum to properly measure whole-of-society diagnostics value. - 2.
 Conduct a comparison analysis against the WHO and Lancet Commission frameworks. - 3.
 Continue to harmonize technology review speeds, reliance, and data standards. - 4.
 Right-size resourcing models to align to the critical role played by diagnostic solutions. - 5.
-Tackle historic under prioritization of screening and diagnostics with fit-for-purpose strategies. - 6.
-Drive transparent investment and coverage schemes aligned to the value of diagnostics.
+Tackle historic under prioritization of screening and diagnostics with fit-for-purpose strategies.